Difference Between Mammals and Birds

 A mammal is a living being that belongs to the kingdom Animalia phylum.
 They belong to the vertebrate class.

-When an animal or any living being has glands in their body that produce milk, they are considered in the category of a mammal which is used for feeding their babies.
+When an animal or any living being has glands in their body that produce milk, they are considered a mammal used for feeding their babies.
 A mammal is always a warm-blooded animal.

-Humans, dogs, cats are all mammals.
+Humans, dogs, and cats are all mammals.
 Almost all mammals are observed to have teeth.
-A mammal can live in any type of surrounding or environment.
+A mammal can live in any surrounding or environment.
 A bat is an exception in mammals that can even fly.

 Mammals are divided into three parts.
 They are live young mammals, Marsupial mammals, and egg-laying mammals.

-The blue whale is known to be to date the largest mammal which can grow up to a height of 80 feet, and the largest mammal living on land is the elephant.
+The blue whale is known to be, to date, the largest mammal that can grow up to a height of 80 feet, and the largest mammal living on land is the elephant.

-The Kitty’s hog-nosed bat is said to be the smallest mammal present which grows up to just 1.3 inches maximum.
+The Kitty’s hog-nosed bat is said to be the smallest mammal present, growing up to just 1.3 inches maximum.
 The bumblebee bat is the other name for this bat.

 Mammals are said to be the only living beings that are intelligent.
 Among all the mammals, a pig is said to be one of the smartest mammals.
 Mammals that feed on other animals are called Carnivorous animals.